Table of Contents

 Epidemiology

-- Incidence of 4 - 19% for patients taking anti-PD1 and anti-PDL1 medication (BMJ 2018;360:k793, Front Pharmacol 2017;8:730)
+- Incidence of 1.3 - 13.6% based on the specific agent, dose and combination of treatment for patients taking anti-PD1 and anti-PDL1 medication (BMJ 2018;360:k793, Front Pharmacol 2017;8:730, Oncoimmunology 2017;6:e1344805)

 Sites

-- Can affect the entire gastrointestinal tract (Histopathology 2017;70:558) and liver (Mod Pathol 2018;31:965)
+- Can affect the entire gastrointestinal tract and liver (Histopathology 2017;70:558, Mod Pathol 2018;31:965)

 Pathophysiology

-- Caused by immune dysregulation of the gastrointestinal mucosa
+- Caused by immune dysregulation of the gastrointestinal mucosa (Cell 2020;182:655)

 Clinical features

-- Abdominal pain / cramping, diarrhea
+- Abdominal pain / cramping, diarrhea, urgency and rectal bleeding in severe form

 Radiology description